Our projects

 • Nordergründe

-2. Location: 16 kilometres off the coast of Mecklenburg-Vorpommern
+2. Location: 13 kilometres off the coast of Lower Saxony

 Projects developed by Skyborn, that are currently under construction